thecppzoo/zoo/README.md

 ## Build suggestion

 This library is header-only, written in portable C++ 17.
 MSVC is supported, but occasionally some bugs in MSVC take a long time to be identified, please report MSVC compilation issues.
-We're working on including MSVC to continuous integration.
+MSVC is integrated into our continuous integration, but failure to build in MSVC does not block repository changes.

 There are comprehensive examples in the Catch2 based tests, here's a simple way to build them: